kubeshop/tracetest/docs/installing.md

 Tracetest uses [Grafana Tempo's Server's `9095` port](https://grafana.com/docs/tempo/latest/configuration/#server) to find Traces using gRPC protocol.

-The commands below will install the Tracetest application connecting to Grafana Tempo tracing backend on `grafana-tempo:9095`:
+The commands below will install the Tracetest application connecting to the Grafana Tempo tracing backend on `grafana-tempo:9095`:

 ```sh
 # Install Kubeshop Helm repo and update it